CollierCZ/collier.cz/svelte/src/routes/articles/reduce-reuse-reward.svelte.md

 ---
-title: 'Reduce, reuse, reward: How not to repeat yourself in your docs'
+title: Reduce, reuse, reward
-description: How I learned to reuse content in a docs-as-code workflow in Hugo.
+description: How not to repeat yourself in your docs in Hugo.
 heroImage: recycle
 published: 2022-07-08
 category: technology